- About Us

 Managing Diabetes in Today’s World

 It is alarming that 1 in 4 Americans have diabetes or are pre-diabetic.
-The good news, however, is that a lot can be done to turn around diabetes.
-Few diabetics know they have the capability to reverse this disease that is so impacted by lifestyle.
+The good news, however, is that a lot can be done to turn around this health condition.
+Few people with this concern know that they have the capability to reverse this disease that is so impacted by lifestyle.

 Type 1 diabetes occurs when your body’s own immune system begins to destroy cells in the pancreas that produce the hormone insulin.
 Most are affected before age 20 although some people are affected later in life, often as a result of an infection.
 Traditional medicine does not offer a cure for this form of diabetes.
 However, if caught immediately, there are some holistic medicine therapies that can reverse the effects of Type I diabetes.